 We will manage the process and report to you on the outcomes, based on completion of the mentoring relationship and achievement of objectives agreed explicitly by and for them, giving you confidence that the experience will be exactly what your colleagues need.

 Access to Training Your colleagues will also have free access to a multi-level on-line training programme, aimed both at mentors and mentees.
-On-site training will also be available at a heavily reduced fee, and where-ever possible, locally.
-Training sessions are offered throughout the year so your colleagues will have the chance to choose a time that best suits their needs, not dictated by us.
+On-site training will also be available , the price is dependent on requirements and the number of attendees.
+Contact Sam@mentorsforwomen.com for a proposal.
+Training sessions are offered throughout the year so your colleagues will have the chance to choose a time that best suits their needs.

 Access to Events We hold a variety of events on a regular basis, including small face to face local network opportunities, on-site training and an annual conference.
 As a member your colleagues will have free (or reduced fee) access to multiple as many events as you wish and they need, without restrictions.